-What Happens When You Miss a Payment?
+What Happens When You Miss an Aaron’s Payment?

-Typically, if you miss a payment, Aaron’s will try to get in touch with you right away to see what’s going on.
-If they cannot contact you directly, they’ll call your references to try and get a hold of you.
-According to the customer service representative, whether or not you get a second or third chance to pay for your merchandise is up to the manager of the store you rented from.
+Typically, if you miss a payment, Aaron’s will try to get in touch with you right away.
+If the company cannot contact you directly, it’ll call your references to try to reach you.
+Whether or not you get a second or third chance to pay for your merchandise is up to the manager of the store you rented from.